-The intelligence quotient of artificial intelligence programs is (or will soon be) the new indicator for corporations.
-In this short article, we’ll take a step-by-step approach to understanding this phenomenon, what is meant exactly by intelligence, how it pertains to AI systems as well as the four testable applications of intelligence and the six grades (or hierarchy) of intelligent systems.
+The intelligence quotient of artificial intelligence programs (AI Quotient) is (or will soon be) the new indicator for corporations.
+Today, we’ll take a step-by-step approach to understand what is meant exactly by intelligence, how it pertains to AI systems as well as the four testable applications of intelligence and the six grades (or hierarchy) of intelligent systems.

 What Is AI Quotient